lubna-edrees/Activity-log/README.md

 1- make the first move.
-2- test if it's a safe move or start from the begining 3- test if that move is optimized or optimize it the most 4- move to the next step with the same approach.
+2- test if it's a safe move or start from the begining 3- test if that move is optimized or optimize it the most 4- you get a sub-problem handle it with the same approach.
 ```